 Ovarian Cyst Rupture

-If you experience a sharp pain on either side of your lower abdomen, followed by slight bleeding around the time ovulation should occur in your cycle, it may be a ruptured ovarian cyst.
+If you experience a sharp pain on either side of your lower abdomen, followed by slight bleeding around the time ovulation should occur, it may be a ruptured ovarian cyst.
 Ovarian cysts are a sign of disrupted ovulation, which may cause difficulties in achieving pregnancy.

 Note: See a doctor immediately if you have excruciating pain, nausea, vomiting and/or bleeding from the vagina during any point in your cycle.